jameswilkins/blog/content/posts/ceph-lab.md

 I've created a series of static configuration files to cover the hosts file and networking configuration.
 We'll use these to embed into the virtual machines as we build them.

 Clone the git repository into a local directory for usage later.
+Let's also set an environment variable so we can reference this location later.

 ```bash
 # git clone https://github.com/jameswilkins/lab-parts.git